-- 10.8.1.1 To encourage Boards of Education, the Toronto and Region Conservation Authority, York Region and other appropriate public agencies to implement this Plan by acquiring lands for public purposes as they deem necessary. - 10.8.1.2 To acquire and hold land within Markham for the purpose of implementing any feature of this Plan, in accordance with Section 25(1) of the Planning Act.
-Any land so acquired may be sold, leased, or otherwise disposed of when no longer required. - 10.8.1.3 That lands conveyed to Markham shall be in a condition acceptable to Markham and shall include suitable access and an environmental clearance based on the appropriate level of site assessment as established in Ministry of Environment guidelines.
+9.8.1.2 To acquire and hold land within Markham for the purpose of implementing any feature of this Plan, in accordance with Section 25(1) of the Planning Act.
+Any land so acquired may be sold, leased, or otherwise disposed of when no longer required.

+9.8.1.3 That lands conveyed to Markham shall be in a condition acceptable to Markham and shall include suitable access and an environmental clearance based on the appropriate level of site assessment as established in Ministry of Environment guidelines.